isomerpages/moe-zhenghuapri/_zhps-experience/Physical & Outdoor Education.md

 *   Developing sound attitude
 *   Expanding students’ mindset
 *   Developing the sense of perseverance
-*   Understand and apply teamwork & leadership qualities
+*   Understand and apply teamwork &amp; leadership qualities
 *   Build self-reliance and discipline in our students
 *   Expanding the students’ creative approach to challenges
 *   To equip the students with life skills to meet future challenges